ViSilver/visilver.github.io/docs/k3s.md

 We are going to setup a private Docker registry and generate a self-signed certificate that will be used to authenticate to the registry.

-## Certificate for accessing the registry using TLS
+## Certificate for Accessing the Registry Using TLS

 We will create a folder in the `/home/pi/` directory of our Raspberry Pi and will generate our keys and certificates.
 This is just a testing environment and a prototype.